- What is a computed tomography (CT) scan?

 What is a CT contrast agent?

-As with all x-rays, dense structures within the body—such as bone—are easily imaged, whereas soft tissues vary in their ability to stop x-rays and, thus, may be faint or difficult to see.
-For this reason, intravenous (IV) contrast agents have been developed that are highly visible in an x-ray or CT scan and are safe to use in patients.
-Contrast agents contain substances that are better at stopping x-rays and, thus, are more visible on an x-ray image.
-For example, to examine the circulatory system, a contrast agent based on iodine is injected into the bloodstream to help illuminate blood vessels.
+As with all x-rays, dense structures within the body—such as bone—are easily imaged, whereas soft tissues vary in their ability to stop x-rays and therefore may be faint or difficult to see.
+For this reason, contrast agents have been developed that are highly visible in an x-ray or CT scan and are safe to use in patients.
+Contrast agents contain substances that can stop x-rays and are therefore more visible on an x-ray image.
+For example, to examine the circulatory system, an intravenous (IV) contrast agent based on iodine is injected into the bloodstream to help illuminate blood vessels.
 This type of test is used to look for possible obstructions in blood vessels, including those in the heart.
-Oral contrast agents, such as barium-based compounds, are used for imaging the digestive system, including the esophagus, stomach, and GI tract.
+Oral contrast agents, such as barium-based compounds, are used for imaging the digestive system, including the esophagus, stomach, and gastrointestinal (GI) tract.

 Are there risks?

 A CT scan in a pregnant woman poses no known risks to the baby if the area of the body being imaged isn’t the abdomen or pelvis.
-In general, if imaging of the abdomen and pelvis is needed, doctors prefer to use exams that do not use radiation, such as MRI or ultrasound.
+In general, if imaging of the abdomen and pelvis is needed, doctors prefer to use exams that do not use radiation, such as magnetic resonance imaging (MRI) or ultrasound.
 However, if neither of those can provide the answers needed, or there is an emergency or other time constraint, CT may be an acceptable alternative imaging option.

 In some patients, contrast agents may cause allergic reactions, or in rare cases, temporary kidney failure.
 IV contrast agents should not be administered to patients with abnormal kidney function since they may induce a further reduction of kidney function, which may sometimes become permanent.

-Children are more sensitive to ionizing radiation and have a longer life expectancy and, thus, a higher relative risk for developing cancer than adults.
+Because children are more sensitive to ionizing radiation and have a longer life expectancy, they have a higher relative risk for developing cancer from such radiation compared with adults.
 Parents may want to ask the technologist or doctor if their machine settings have been adjusted for children.

-What are examples of NIBIB-funded projects using computed tomography?
+What are examples of NIBIB-funded projects using CT?